- Number of students per year: three

 - Useful subjects: Mathematics, Physics, Biology

-The College has first rate study facilities, such as the Quincentenary Library, which has an excellent collection of textbooks and resources related to the Medical and Veterinary course.
-There are also two rooms dedicated to Medical and Veterinary teaching and meetings in the new West Court building.
+For more general veterinary study and revision, the Quincentenary Library, has an excellent collection of textbooks and resources related to the Medical and Veterinary course.

 We have a Fellow teaching in most of the core subjects: